 Let me walk you though what happens.

-using the Base64 module in Ruby so we don’t have to worry about escaping it for the shellbase64
+$manifest using the Base64 module in Ruby so we don’t have to worry about escaping it for the shellbase64 to decode the encoded manifestmktemp, within the Vagrant boxWe then use the built-in inline shell functionality of Vagrant to execute this shell command.

 It’s not great, but it’s a simple way to have a standalone Vagrantfile with Puppet functionality.